List of Celtic F.C. seasons: History

 Celtic played their first ever competitive match on 1 September 1888, a first round Scottish Cup tie against Shettleston, winning 5–1, and eventually reaching the final where they lost to Third Lanark after a replay.
 The team also made their debuts in the Glasgow Cup and the North-Eastern Cup that same season, reaching the semi-final of the Glasgow Cup where they lost to Queens Park, and defeating Cowlairs 6–1 in the final of the North-Eastern Cup to win their first ever trophy.
 The Scottish Football League was formed in 1890, and Celtic were among the founding members, finishing third behind joint-winner's Rangers and Dumbarton in the competition's inaugural season.

 In 1891, Celtic won their second trophy when they beat Third Lanark 4–0 in the final of the Glasgow Cup.
 The following year saw Celtic winning their first major tournament, defeating Queen's Park 5–1 in the 1892 Scottish Cup Final.
 A first league title then followed in season 1892–93.
 The Glasgow Cup remained a prestigious tournament for some years, but declined in importance after the Second World War following the introduction of the Scottish League Cup and European club competitions.
-Celtic have since gone on to win the Scottish League Championship on 55 occasions, including a run of nine consecutive titles in the 1960s, 1970s and the 2010s, the Scottish Cup 42 times, and the Scottish League Cup 22 times.
+Celtic have since gone on to win the Scottish League Championship on a record 56 occasions, including a run of nine consecutive titles in the 1960s, 1970s and the 2010s, the Scottish Cup 42 times, and the Scottish League Cup 22 times.

 Celtic first participated in European competition during the 1962–63 season, their third-place finish in the league the previous season qualifying them for the Inter-Cities Fairs Cup.
-They went on to reach two European Cup Winner's Cup semi-finals in 1964 and 1966, before going on to become the first British club to win the European Cup in 1967, defeating Inter Milan 2-1 in the final.
+They went on to reach two European Cup Winner's Cup semi-finals in 1964 and 1966, before going on to become the first British club to win the European Cup in 1967, defeating Inter Milan 2–1 in the final.
 Celtic reached the European Cup Final again in 1970, but lost to Feyenoord.
 Their last appearance in a European final was in 2003 when they lost 3–2 to FC Porto in the UEFA Cup Final.